-- Financial futures are allowed for hedging purposes only.
-They are not allowed for speculation or for leveraging the portfolio. - The portfolio is expected to be fully invested in non-U.S. common stocks.
+- Approved securities include the common stock of those companies included in the associated index. - Exchange-traded funds are permissible investments, but shall not comprise more than 10% of the portfolio at market. - The portfolio is expected to be fully invested in Non-U.S. common stocks.
 However, the Investment Manager may hold up to 5% of its portfolio in cash equivalents.
-To the extent the portfolio holds local currency cash for non-trading purposes, the cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg 9 and/or SEC Rule 2a-7.
+The cash will be invested in the commingled short-term investment fund managed by the custodian consistent with OCC Reg 9 and/or SEC Rule 2a-7.
 Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing.